Green Banana Run Down

-Green Banana Run Down recipe includes the most popular Jamaican flavors, thyme, scallion, and Scotch Bonnet Pepper, cooked in coconut milk, it was a huge hit with my family.
+My family loved the Green Banana Run Down recipe, which features popular Jamaican flavors like thyme, scallion, and Scotch Bonnet Pepper, all cooked in coconut milk.

 This recipe is similar to my Jamaican Vegan Run Down.
 I also have other Jamaican recipes with coconut milk, such as Jamaican Stew Peas, Jamaican Rice And Peas, and Jamaican Sweet Potato Pudding.